Anry001/get-users-api/README.md

 # get-users-api
-A login api that uses axios post method.
+A login api that uses axios get method.
 The overall api also incorporates react-query.